PatrickRWells/115L-Wi2024/README.md

+## 115L Assignments

+This repository contains code and information for submitting and grading assignments in the Phy 115L Lab Class at U.C.
+Davis in Winter 2024.

+## Instutions for Submitting Assignments

 This quarter, we will be using GitHub to submit assignments.
 GitHub is a collaborative coding platform that is used throughout academia and industry alike.
 It based on `git`, which is a tool for tracking changes made to your code and allowing you to go back to old versions if needed.

 This guide assumes you already understand the of git and GitHub.
 It will not discuss how to actually put your code on github.
 For an introduction to how to use `git` and Github, see [this video](https://www.youtube.com/watch?v=8Dd7KRpKeaE)